-It has already been stated that there are problems common to propeller and helicopter blades, and one of these is that of variable pitch, which in helicopters is a virtual necessity as a means of control - more interesting, perhaps, and certainly more recent, is the application of variable pitch to the blades in jet engines, mainly as a means of reducing noise, one of the bugbears of jet engines and indeed of modern flying in general.
+It has already been stated that there are problems common to propeller and helicopter blades, and one of these is that of variable pitch, which in helicopters is a virtual necessity as a means of control.

 An extension of the idea of variable pitch leads to a propeller with the pitch variable not only over the range of blade angles that will be required for normal conditions of flight but beyond these angles in both directions.